We the Fest: 2024

-The 2024 edition is set to be held on 19 to 21 July at the Gelora Bung Karno Sports Complex, Jakarta, Indonesia.
-J Balvin, Joji and Peggy Gou are set to headline the tenth anniversary of the festival.
+The 2024 edition was held on 19 to 21 July at the Gelora Bung Karno Sports Complex, Jakarta, Indonesia.
+J Balvin, Joji and Peggy Gou headlined the tenth anniversary of the festival.

 The Submit Your Music competition was held in collaboration with Indonesian music blog, Pophariini.
 Guu, Jo Soegono, Jordan Susanto, and Rrag won the opportunity to perform at the festival.
 Other finalists included Cito Gakso, Mentari Novel, Puff Punch, and Starducc.